cholakovvv/cholakovvv/README.md

 # Audit Portfolio

 I’m Blockchain Security Researcher at [Three Sigma](https://threesigma.xyz/), with a strong track record of identifying critical/high vulnerabilities across both private and competitive audits.
-I specialize in securing smart contract protocols end-to-end — from fuzzing to manual review.
+I specialize in securing smart contract protocols end-to-end, from fuzzing to manual review.

 I also offer independent audits for teams who want to ship with confidence.